ChrisDeFreitas/guitarjoe/README.md

 - is this a bug: when a string or fret is filtered, selected notes are not removed, but cannot be seen; this may confuse users; however, should it stay this way until user de-selects the notes?
 - guitar_lib refactor: disambiguate chord (object) vs chordName (string)
 - implement regression testing with Cypress.io
-- Linux version of FireFox: string filter controls don't align to the strings
 - change layout of FretButton's controls to position:absolute to prevent them from jumping up and down
 - allow the first created Fretboard control to be deleted.
 Currently, only its children may be deleted.
 - fix ./public/favicon.svg colors: image appears dim on white backgrounds